baole444/DBConnector/README.md

 It can also be called during runtime that will reset the connection.

-Switching between MongoDB and MySQL connection can simply be done by calling either `DBConnect.initializeSQL()` or `DBConnect.initializeMongo()`
+Switching between MongoDB and MySQL connection can simply be done by calling either `DBConnect.initializeSQL()` or `DBConnect.initializeMongo()`.

 ##### Example initialization:
 The initialize method of DBConnect has various overloads to fit your need.
 In this example we will connect to a local database on default settings, named `store_db`.